Tinubu Govt Donates N5bn to Kano Market Fire Victims

-- The federal government pledges N5 billion to aid victims of the devastating Singer Market fire in Kano State
+- The federal government pledged N5 billion to aid victims of the devastating Singer Market fire in Kano state

-- Vice President Kashim Shettima labels the fire outbreak as a national tragedy affecting all Nigerians
+- Vice President Kashim Shettima labelled the fire outbreak as a national tragedy affecting all Nigerians

-- The market traders assure proper use of funds to restore business after the catastrophic loss
+- The market traders assured proper use of funds to restore business after the catastrophic loss

-Kano State - The President Bola Ahmed Tinubu-led federal government has announced a donation of N5 billion to victims of the fire outbreak at Singer Market in Kano.
+Kano State - The President Bola Ahmed Tinubu-led federal government has announced a donation of N5 billion to victims of the fire outbreak at Singer Market in Kano state.

 Read also